 These estimates are subject to a margin of error as they are partly based on survey data and there is a level of variability across input data sources.
 Therefore, users of these statistics should refer to the coefficient of variation (CV) and confidence intervals.
 These provide a measure of the uncertainty around the estimates, which should be considered when making interpretations.
 In the article, differences and changes described are those that are considered significant, in cases where the 95% confidence intervals do not overlap.

 Coherence and comparability

-The Ministry of Housing, Communities and Local Government (MHCLG) produce National Statistics on the number of dwellings by tenure for local authority districts in England in Table 100.
+The Department for Levelling Up, Housing and Communities (DLUHC) produce National Statistics on the number of dwellings by tenure for local authority districts in England in Table 100.
 This data does not provide a split of the private sector into owner-occupied and privately rented dwellings but provides an indication on the number of dwellings in the private sector, social rent sector and the total number of dwellings.
-We constrain our estimates of owner-occupiers and private renters to the private sector stock published and take the number of socially rented dwellings directly from the MHCLG to ensure coherence across data sources.
+We constrain our estimates of owner-occupiers and private renters to the private sector stock published and take the number of socially rented dwellings directly from the DLUHC to ensure coherence across data sources.

 Information on tenure can be found for other UK countries, but the methods used to produce estimates on tenure vary:

 The Welsh Government publishes annual statistics on dwelling stock by tenure, which provide a breakdown of owner-occupied, privately rented and social housing stock for local authorities.
 These estimates are produced using survey data from the Labour Force Survey (LFS), and do not make any adjustments for vacant dwellings so are not comparable to our estimates.